zeroone-kr/zeroone-kr/README.md

 :trident: Hi, there!
 ---
 - My research focuses on identifying exploitable vulnerabilities that impact <ins>***user safety***</ins> or <ins>***organizational security***</ins>.
-- My ultimate goal is to contribute to a safer and more secure society.
 - You can see more about me in [here](https://zeroone-kr.github.io/)
 <!-- Completed vulnerability analysis track in [Best of The Best 11th](https://www.kitribob.kr/) -->